 FS-Detroit, SportsTime, Ohio

-The under is 8-1 in Cleveland’s last 9 road games and 11-4 in their last 15 Saturday games while the Indians are 2-8 in their last 10 games as an underdog and 3-8 in their last 11 overall.
-Detroit are 8-3 in their last 11 games as a favorite and 11-5 in their last 16 overall.
-The over is 16-5 in the last 21 meetings with Cleveland going 14-39 in the last 53 meetings in Detroit.
+The under is 8-1 in Cleveland’s last 9 road games and 11-4 in their last 15 Saturday games while the Indians are 2-8 in their last 10 games as an underdog.
+The over is 9-1 in Detroit’s last 10 Saturday games while the Tigers last 11 games as a favorite and 11-5 in their last 16 overall.
+The over is 16-5 in the last 21 meetings while Cleveland are 14-39 in the last 53 meetings in Detroit.
 This is more a bet on Bauer but I’m backing Bauer here and hop the Tribe has some runs left…